Chickpea Sweet Potato Veggie Bowl

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Chickpea Sweet Potato Buddha Bowl is a simple to make vegan dinner idea and is also great for meal prep!
+This Chickpea Sweet Potato Veggie Bowl recipe is a simple to make vegan dinner idea and is also great for meal prep!

 Whenever I ask on Instagram or throughout email newsletter what you want to see more of, I always get a ton of requests for flavorful meatless dinners.
 So, that’s what we’re doing today with this Chickpea & Sweet Potato Buddha Bowl.
 It’s loaded with veggies AND flavor :D